-6.1003 Supporting documentation must be submitted on paper and should be printed on 8 1/2" x 11" or 81/2" x 14" white paper.
+6.1003a Supporting documents must be submitted on paper and should be printed on 8 1/2" x 11" or 81/2" x 14" white paper.
 Documentation must not be stapled, glued, taped, pinned, etc. All documentation must be legible for the information being introduced as evidence.